ayush0-9/FWJP-Java-Programs/README.md

-This repo is for my daily exercise of programs done during my Java course.
+This repo is for my daily exercises of programs done during my Java course.